edvni/iot-monitoring-system/docs/Technical_issue_Lilygo_ESP32.md

 - The Bluetooth module uses exclusively Low Energy mode.
 We also disabled device pairing capabilities and all other unnecessary options of the Bluetooth module
 - Before the device's deep sleep mode, we deinitialize all modules
 - Logging process only in code debugging mode

+## Two-Week Testing Results

+As a result of the module running on the new software using an 18650 battery (3.7V), it can be stated that the battery is consumed extremely economically.
+In other words, the voltage on the battery decreased by 0.032V and at the time of the end of measurement was 4.058V.
+It should be noted that data transmission via the mobile network occurred 4 times a day.